 Susan O'Rourke, EdD: Professor of Special Education at Carlow University and Director of the Center for Global Engagement at Carlow University.

 Susan O’Rourke is a professor of education at Carlow University in Pittsburgh, Pennsylvania.
 She is the co-leader for the Carlow Cares: Sligo, Ireland and Carlow Cares: Jamaica Study Abroad Programs.
 Susan earned her doctorate in Instructional Design & Technology and a master's degree in Special Education from the University of Pittsburgh.
 She was a teacher of children with multiple disabilities at The Rehabilitation Institute of Pittsburgh (now the Children's Institute) for 10 years prior to joining the faculty at Carlow in 1997.

 Her interests include international special education focusing on vulnerable children in developing countries and the integration and harnessing of technology - specifically the use of video conferencing to support student engagement and learning, the use of assistive technology by students with special needs, and distance education.
 She specializes in the teaching and learning of children with autism spectrum disorders, multiple disabilities and children with social, emotional and behavioral disorders.

-She has collaborated with special education professionals and provided professional development to teachers and school administrators in Cuba, Peru, Northern Ireland, the Republic of Ireland, Latvia, Kuwait, Trinidad & Tobago, Israel, Palestine, Portugal and Uganda.
+She has collaborated with special education professionals and provided professional development to teachers and school administrators in Cuba, Peru, Northern Ireland, the Republic of Ireland, Latvia, Kuwait, Trinidad & Tobago, Israel, Palestine, Portugal, Malaysia, Russia and Uganda.